Meet the team

 The nutrition support and intestinal failure service is run by a team of doctors, surgeons, specialist nurses, pharmacists, dietitian and ward staff.
 We have close links with many other services including psychiatry and the chaplaincy.

-Dr Smith has a specialist interest in intestinal failure and nutrition support., and is the clinical director for intestinal failure and specialist medicine.
+Dr Smith has a specialist interest in intestinal failure and nutrition support, and is the clinical director for intestinal failure and specialist medicine.
 Dr Smith has a number of national roles including chairing the British Artificial Nutrition Survey.
 Contact Dr Smith's secretary on 023 8120 4153.

 Read full profile

-Dr Charlotte Rutter, consultant gastroenterologist
+Dr Charlotte Rutter, consultant in gastroenterology and intestinal failure

 Read full profile